 Budgeting for Your Higher Education Website Redesign

 We've thought long and hard about the best way to answer the question, "how much does a higher ed website redesign cost?"
-Our budget survey questionnaire walks you through the redesign process step by step to provide you with a realistic budget based on data we've compiled from dozens of higher ed website redesigns.
+Our budget survey questionnaire walks you through the redesign process step by step to provide you with a realistic budget based on data we've compiled from more than 100 higher ed website redesigns.

 A higher ed website redesign project generally begins with what seems like a simple question.